ZhiningLiu1998/imbalanced-ensemble/docs/source/auto_examples/datasets/plot_make_imbalance.rst

 Make a dataset class-imbalanced
 ===============================

-An illustration of the :func:`~imbalanced_ensemble.datasets.make_imbalance` function to create an imbalanced dataset from a balanced dataset.
-We show the ability of :func:`~imbalanced_ensemble.datasets.make_imbalance` of dealing with Pandas DataFrame.
+An illustration of the :func:`~imbens.datasets.make_imbalance` function to create an imbalanced dataset from a balanced dataset.
+We show the ability of :func:`~imbens.datasets.make_imbalance` of dealing with Pandas DataFrame.

 ..
 GENERATED FROM PYTHON SOURCE LINES 10-18